filipemacedo/fluidsocket/README.md

 > The purpose of the package is to allow you to work with socketIO in a
 > "fluent" (humanized) way

+## How to install

+    npm i fluidsocket --s

 ## How we solve the problem